naguibihab/govhack19/README.md

 In the Datasets folder you will find the datasets that we have used in this project for both the API and the Conecpt

 # Video
-In the Video folder you will find the video submitted by the team
+In the Video folder you will find a link to the video submitted by the team